We've independently reviewed this article to make sure it's as accurate as we can make it.

 Got a thermostat that won’t turn on?
 Either itself or perhaps your furnace or air conditioner?
-Since your thermostat is the hub of your HVAC equipment this is a problem.

 In this article, I’ll go through all the possible reasons and fixes for thermostat issues.
-Hopefully, one of them will address whatever you’re facing, so keep reading.

 Why Your Thermostat Won’t Turn On

-While it is more common that a thermostat not turning on is simply a symptom of something going wrong with another component of your HVAC system, there are a few things that can stop your thermostat from working.
+While it is more common that a thermostat not turning on is simply a symptom of something going wrong with another component of your HVAC system, there are a few things that can stop your thermostat itself from working.

 1. Dead or Dying Batteries